Rae Dalven: Biography

 Although Dalven is best known as a translator and historian, she was also a playwright and graduated from the Yale Drama School with an M.A. in 1941.
-She is the author of four autobiographical plays, Marriages are Arranged in Heaven, Our Kind of People, A Matter of Survival, and Esther.
+She wrote four autobiographical plays: Marriages are Arranged in Heaven, Our Kind of People, A Matter of Survival, and Esther.
+However three of her plays survived only in fragmentary form.
+A fourth was considered lost until it was discovered in the US Copyright Office in 2017.

-She also served as the editor-in-chief of The Sephardic Scholar at Yeshiva University, the president of the American Society of Sephardic Studies, and was on the board of the American Friends of the Jewish Museum of Greece.
+Dalven also served as the editor-in-chief of The Sephardic Scholar at Yeshiva University, the president of the American Society of Sephardic Studies, and was on the board of the American Friends of the Jewish Museum of Greece.
 Towards the end of her life, she taught modern Modern Greek literature at New York University.

-Dalven died at 87 years old in Beth Israel Medical Center in Manhattan.
+Dalven died at the age of 87 at Beth Israel Medical Center in Manhattan.
 Her final book, Daughters of Sappho, an anthology of 25 female Greek poets in translation from the 1920s to the 1990s, was published posthumously in 1994.
 The anthology, with nearly two hundred poems, was the first comprehensive collection of contemporary Greek women's poetry in English.
 Poets in the anthology included Ioanna Tsatsou, née Seferiádou, the wife of Konstantinos Tsatsos and sister of Giorgos Seferis; Victoria Theodorou, who chronicled the Greek Civil War; and Nana Issaia, the Romaniote poet and painter who translated Sylvia Plath into Greek.